rahul-ghadge/spring-boot-h2-crud/README.md

 This project explains CRUD (**C**reate, **R**ead, **U**pdate, **D**elete) operations using spring boot and H2 in-memory database.
 In this app we are using Spring Data JPA for built-in methods to do CRUD operations.
-`@EnableJpaRepositories` annotation is used on main class to Enable Mongo related configuration, which will read properties from `application.properties` file.
+`@EnableJpaRepositories` annotation is used on main class to Enable H2 DB related configuration, which will read properties from `application.properties` file.

 Deployed this application on heroku server, all endpoints are available on
 ## [https://spring-boot-h2-crud.herokuapp.com/](https://spring-boot-h2-crud.herokuapp.com/)